molleighH/Project-3/README.md

 # Project-3
-Your GitHub repo must include a README.md with an outline of the project including:
 * An overview of the project and its purpose
 * Instructions on how to use and interact with the project
 * At least one paragraph summarizing efforts for ethical considerations made in the project